Itinerary for Disneyland and California Adventure in One Day

 Our 1 Day Disneyland and California Adventure Itinerary

-I highly suggest you purchase Genie+ and individual lightning lanes if those attractions are a priority.
+I highly suggest you purchase Lightning Lane and individual lightning lanes if those attractions are a priority.
 You can also take advantage of the single rider line to maximize the attractions you experience.

 • Arrive at Disneyland around 7:45am for a 9:00am opening.
 We always rope drop theme parks.
 Rope drop means being among the first people to enter the park.
 This keeps you ahead of the crowds for the first few hours the park is open.